pablichjenkov/macao-sdk/README.md

         // application architecture already and you just want to use some plugin implementations. implementation("io.github.pablichjenkov:component-toolkit:0.5.16")

-        // A full compose application architecture package with delegates to set the desired
+        // A full compose application architecture package with Koin as dependency injection
+        // container.
+It also has an application class with delegates to set the desired plugins. implementation("io.github.pablichjenkov:macao-sdk-di-koin:0.5.16")
-        // plugins and components.
-        implementation("io.github.pablichjenkov:macao-sdk-di-koin:0.5.16")
     }
 }